Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Receiving a notice of a lawsuit from Associated Credit Services (ACS) is a serious matter.
-This company, based in Westborough, MA, has been collecting past due debts throughout the US since 1969.
+Based in Westborough, MA, this company has been collecting past-due debts throughout the US since 1969.
 ACS has a tried-and-true formula for collecting debts.
 Usually, it starts with letters and phone calls.
-They will try to get you to pay the full debt plus added fees and interest.
+They will try to get you to pay the entire debt plus added fees and interest.

-ACS employs teams of lawyers whose sole job is to litigate against debtors.
+ACS has a team of lawyers whose sole job is to litigate against debtors.
 When its attempts to collect fail, ACS refers your account to its legal team.

 When you receive a Summons and Complaint from ACS, answer it immediately.
 Ignoring it will result in a default judgment for the full amount, plus fees and even the cost of litigation.
-Once a default judgment is ordered by the court, you are powerless to stop collection activity and you must pay the debt even if you do not owe it or the amount is grossly overstated.
+Once the court orders a default judgment, you are powerless to stop collection activity, and you must pay the debt even if you do not owe it or the amount is grossly overstated.

 In this blog post, we break down everything you should know about Associated Credit Services and how to beat them in court.